mohammedsouleymane/logseq/pages/ngui.md

 - lecture 4
   collapsed:: true
-	- Below is a comprehensive summary that weaves together the most important ("blue‐highlighted") points from the current PDF on **Pen‐Based Interaction** by Professor Beat Signer, along with additional context for clarity and depth.

-	  ---
 	- ## 1.
 Historical Evolution of Writing Tools

 	  The lecture begins by tracing the evolution of writing instruments over roughly 40,000 years.
 It explains that—from the earliest cave paintings made with stones to sophisticated styluses—the development of pens has paralleled that of the surfaces on which we write.
 Throughout history, every change in writing technology (from reed and quill pens to fountain, ballpoint, and marker pens) was met with an equally lengthy period of adjustment.
 For example, even when paper first emerged, there was a long period before it was fully adopted.
 This coevolution means that users today carry deep-seated expectations and habits when interacting with pen and paper.